Tasselyy/collaborative-platform/README.md

    ```bash
    npm run start
    ```
-    > ⚠️ You also need to bind port and interface according to your cloud deployment setup.
+    > ⚠️ You also need to bind port and interface according to your deployment setup.
 Example:
     HOST=0.0.0.0 PORT=3000 npm run start
 ### Cloud Storage Configuration
 TODO